tal/tumblr-themer/README.md

 This starts a web server on localhost:4567.

+You can use the [Pow](http://pow.cx) utility to run the server as well.
+In fact this method is the recommended way to use this utility.

 ### Loading

 To take the html and put it into your tumblr account you can run